omarshata0/DicomWebServer-dotnet/README.md

-# DicomWebServer-dotnet

-# DICOMweb Server for OHIF Viewer
+# DICOMweb Server using dotnet for OHIF Viewer

 A lightweight DICOMweb server implementation built with .NET and C# from scratch.
 This server implements the minimal set of DICOMweb endpoints required for OHIF Viewer to function correctly.